OpenSecuritySummit/ISG/EBTS/original-docs/raw-requirements2.md

 ## RISKS AND RECOMMENDATIONS:

 **Data Hiding:** Unknown, deprecated, or unused record/field numbers could be ignored by applications.
 Fields with invalid character types may be an attempt to hide data within EBTS data.

 1. Validate: Check that each record and field number for any record is valid from one of the EBTS specifications.
 2. Remove: Remove any deprecated fields in the EBTS file.
 3. Validate: Check that the remainder of the field contents aligns with a character type as denoted by the appropriate standard.
 4. Validate: If the field content has a type or format (such as a date), check that the field adheres to the correct format.
 5. Validate: If the field specifies a minimum and/or maximum value, verify that the value meets that criteria.

+## RISKS AND RECOMMENDATIONS

+**Data Hiding:** A MPEG-2 TS consisting of multiple programs could contain hidden data in false programs (programs that are not officially defined in the PAT).
+The data could then be extracted using a custom application by accessing data in programs that are not formally defined by the transport stream.

+1. Validate: Identify the number of programs by locating the PMT for each program listed in the PAT.
+2. Remove: Remove all programs or PIDs in the MPEG-2 TS that are not listed in the Program Association Table (PAT) (and PMT) of the MPEG-2 TS.
+3. Review: Present the list of programs and associated elementary streams to a human for review.